ShivamBhosale/100DaysOfCode/index.md

 ## Day 54 - Cryptocurrency Price Visualiser
 I created a Cryptocurrency Price Visualiser using Pandas-datareader and mplfinance modules in python.
 Tommorrow I will try to deploy this in a streamlit app.

+## Day 55 - Cryptocurrency Price Visualiser using Streamlit
+I deployed my previously created Cryptocurrency Price Visualiser on streamlit.
+It can convert most of the cryptocurrencies into some of the popular local currency.